jpivarski-talks/2022-07-11-scipy-loopy-tutorial/README.md

 ## Browsing the material online

 If you want to see the notebooks online but don't want to execute them in Binder, the starting point is [narrative.ipynb](narrative.ipynb), which continues into notebooks in the [exercises](exercises) directory.
 It does not contain a direct link to the [solutions](solutions), but you can navigate there manually.
+(The [prep](prep) directory was only used to create this tutorial.)

 The default notebooks are unevaluated.
 To see static outputs from a previous run, look at the "-EVALUATED" version of each notebook.